Texas Municipal League Municipal Excellence Awards

 The competition is divided into two population categories to allow cities to compete with other cities of comparable size.
-The population categories are: cities less than 25,000 population and cities over 25,000.
+The population categories are: cities under 25,000 population and cities over 25,000.

 Within each of the two population categories, there are five subject categories: management innovations, communication programs, city spirit, public safety, and public works.
 Those categories are explained below:

 - Management Innovations - Award applications in this category encompass employee development and training, financial applications, intergovernmental cooperation, technology advances, or other innovative approaches to city government management.

 - Communication Programs - Award applications in this category feature effective methods used by cities to communicate with citizens, employees, customers, or other government entities.
 The applications can include written, oral, and visual communication methods.

 - City Spirit - Award applications in this category highlight any citywide effort to address a city need.
 This may include clean-up efforts, beautification efforts, economic development efforts involving a city-based project, historic preservation efforts, or other projects supported by broad-based city efforts.

 - Public Safety - Award applications in this category include efforts to improve the safety and security of the city.
 This may include programs relating to law enforcement, fire and emergency response, youth, and disaster response.

 - Public Works - Award applications in this category address a wide variety of projects and efforts, such as environmental management, planning and land use, transportation, utilities, parks and recreation, and energy resource management.